Did you know that around 90% of travel bookings involve going online? And many tourists are turning to their smartphones to make those bookings.

 So hop onto Viator, TripAdvisor or HostelWorld and check out the cool things that others in the industry are doing.
 And just don’t stick to perusing around tour and hostels in the New Yorks and Londons of the world — looking further afield can lead to some great inspiration.

-Maybe you live in a tropical location that is chalk full of companies offering snorkeling and scuba diving tours.
+Maybe you live in a tropical location that is chock full of companies offering snorkeling and scuba diving tours.
 It’s going to be difficult to make your tour really stand out.

 Mix and match

 Think about two things that everyone loves, put them together and create a tour.